hzdg/django-enumfields/README.rst

 ````

 Normally, you just use normal PEP435_-style enums, however, django-enumfields
-also encludes its own version of Enum with a few extra bells and whistles.
+also includes its own version of Enum with a few extra bells and whistles.
 Namely, the smart definition of labels which are used, for example, in admin
 dropdowns.
 By default, it will create labels by title-casing your constant
 names.
 You can provide custom labels with a nested "Labels" class.